 As I say, if you want facts there is Wikipedia.
 There is much staring into each other’s eyes and the sense that lava is forcing its way to the surface.
 Rather less on the hurdles Eiffel had to surmount in order to achieve his goal.
 Not much either on Eiffel’s particular set of skills – he is technically ingenious, has an utter grasp of his subject, can sell like almost no one else, and has a commitment to the wellbeing of his workers which was unusual at the time (Wikipedia tells us only one person died during the construction of the Eiffel Tower, remarkable in itself) – it is all there, fighting for attention with the sound turned down.

 It’s a love story rather than a story about the building of a tower – after all who wants to see that?
 Me, for one.
 Much as I was swept away by Gustave and Adrienne’s passion, I wanted to know more about Gustave’s towering achievement, which has endured long after these two enamoured people have crumbled into dust.
-There’s probably something on YouTube.
+I’ll be alright – there’s probably something on YouTube.